-What makes the thread land so hard is that it is not mystical at all.
+What makes this thread land so hard is that it is not mystical at all.
 It is a very grounded engineering take: an agent’s state should not live only inside the conversation.
 Put it in the file system.

 A lot of people hear “agent memory” and immediately imagine vector databases, giant context windows, or some orchestration contraption that looks like it escaped from a lab.
 Those can be useful, sure.
 But the power of this thread is that Thariq starts from the cheapest, most universal primitive almost every machine already has: the file system.
 Not every problem needs a spaceship.
 Sometimes a notebook already wins.